 Kingdom is a lovely pixel game bringing with it a simple, yet complex system of gameplay.
 The world was beautiful bringing changing seasons and ever growing threats.
 It was also great to run a mini empire and see it grow over time despite the many challenges that the world brought.
 While it did seem tiresome and hopeless at times I took those previous matches as experience to eventually really kick off my royal reign.
 Kingdom is a completely unique and distinct title that can provide a great loss of time with an experience that just wants to keep you playing.

-Review Done on Kingdom: New Lands for Xbox One
+Kingdom: New Lands Review on Xbox One

 Review Code Provided by Rawfury